 First, analyze the situation.
 Is this a new noise or has it been around for a while, making itself comfy and cozy like it intends to stay for the season?
 Odds are this is a new obstacle or else the solution has always eluded you.
-If it’s new, ask yourself whether you have you any new gear?
+If it’s new, ask yourself whether you have any new gear.
 New neighbors?
 New hobbies?
 New pets?
 New appliances?
 Did the season just change?

-Let’s look at these one-by-one.
+Let’s look at these noises in voiceover one by one.

 New gear?
 If you recently added something new to your professional recording setup and a new noise has appeared, the most likely culprit is the new gear OR the cables.
 So very many times I’ve been troubleshooting and found that no matter what I changed I could not eliminate some crackle, only to finally try a different cable and then give myself the dope-slap on the forehead.
 It was the cable!
 Minutes of testing new gear vs. old gear, uninstalling and re-installing the drivers while all along it was something as simple as a tired, worn cable.
-Which brings to mind signal flow, but that’s a topic for another post.
-To test whether the cable or the equipment are to blame, swap them out for alternates.
+This brings to mind signal flow, but that’s a topic for another post.
+To test whether the cable or the equipment is to blame, swap them out for alternates.

 New neighbors?
 Maybe there’s a low-frequency concern that’s intermittent.
 Did a bass guitar player move onto your block?
 Does your new neighbor have a passion for tuning hotrods?
 It could also be an HVAC or air conditioning unit that’s been switched on or swapped out.
-I should point out, my favorite way to find noise is to track around the room with the microphone.
+I should point out, that my favorite way to find the noise in voiceover is to track around the room with the microphone.
 Approach whatever you think may be the culprit and if you’re on the right course you’ll hear it get louder and louder.
 While you investigate, consider the noise may be coming from outside the room.

 Maybe the voice script itself is the problem.
 If so, consider going digital.
 The shuffling of paper within range of a sensitive microphone is a sound that simply cannot be filtered out.
-It must not happen on mic.
+It must not happen on the mic.
 This means that you should either a) not touch the script while voicing or b) use a digital screen such as a tablet.
-Tablets allow the voice talent to scroll through the copy without making any noise.
+Tablets allow the voice talent to scroll through the copy without making any noise in voicover.
 This is a great way to resolve that particular concern.